JHU-PL-Lab/www-fpse/assignments/project.md

 3. A complex library.
     * The focus is on some sophisticated algorithm, and there may be a simple usage through the command line.

 Note that in all three, **there must be a non-trivial algorithm as a key feature**.
-For example, in the projects linked below, we have sudoku solvers, chess AI, complex-number mathematics with a rasterizer and ASCII image generator, etc. The complexity of the user interaction makes up for lack of complexity in the algorithm and underlying behavior and vice versa.

-For all command-line apps, here are some ways to beef them up once the basic app is working:

-  1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
-  2. In addition to 1., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
-  3. Use [ReScript](https://rescript-lang.org) and React to beef it up and make an OCaml front-end in the browser.
-Rescript is basically OCaml with somewhat different syntax that compiles to JavaScript and can run in the browser.
-  4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
-  5. Rather than using your own ad-hoc format for data in the file or database, make an s-expression representation and convert back and forth.
-    - You should do this from the beginning in fact, it will be easier and more robust.
-  6. Add more options to the underlying application.
-Think about ways to make the application more generic, which also can give you some practice at abstractions in OCaml.

 ### Libraries Catalog
 Here is a list of well-maintained libraries we recommend using for the above approaches, as well as some resources where you can find other libraries.

 #### Web-based

-* All web-based applications may have delayed response or may fail, and so all of the web libraries below are built on an OCaml coroutine library, either `Lwt` or `Async`.  `Async` is the Core version, but it is not gaining a lot of traction so you will probably be better off with a library over `Lwt`.
+* All web-based applications may have delayed response or may fail, and so all of the web libraries below are built on an OCaml coroutine library, primarily `Lwt`.
   - See the [coroutines lecture notes](../coroutines.html) for more information on using `Lwt`.
 * We recommend the simple [`Cohttp_lwt_unix`](https://github.com/mirage/ocaml-cohttp) for web client (API reading / crawling) applications.
 * We recommend [`Dream`](https://aantron.github.io/dream) for web applications.
 (Note on Macs with homebrew you will need to  `brew install node`, `brew install openssl` and `brew install libev` along with the other install instructions. on Linux or WSL2 you will probably need to use `apt` to install similar libraries if you don't have them already.)
 It supports full web applications.
 If you just want to make a simple RESTful server, `Cohttp` (below) is also a good choice.